 Refund on Courses:

 Dropping and adding courses after the first week of school may result in additional charges.
-The refund on any course(s) dropped will be calculated according to the official refund policy in effect on the date when the withdrawal is entered on myLSUS: 100% during the first five days of class; 60% for the 6 through 10th day of class; 40% for the 11 through 18th day of class (Prorated for Summer.)
+The refund on any course(s) dropped will be calculated according to the official refund policy in effect on the date when the withdrawal is entered on myLSUS: 100% during the first five days of class; 60% for the 6 through 10th day of class; 40% for the 11 through 14th day of class (prorated for summer and accelerated sessions).

 A curriculum (major) change is made by obtaining the approval of the appropriate college dean.
 If the change involves transfer to another college, the approval of both deans concerned must be obtained.